simondbrooke/terraform-training-jamfpro/support_materials/Section 2 - Management/Lesson 2 - Extension Attributes/Lesson 2 - Extension Attributes.md

   - [Script Example]()
 - [Mobile Device Extension Attribute]()

-For more information on any of the resources we are going to create today, you can see the full breakdown from the schema on the [Terrafrom Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources) webpage.
+For more information on any of the resources we are going to create today, you can see the full breakdown from the schema on the [Terraform Registry](https://registry.terraform.io/providers/deploymenttheory/jamfpro/latest/docs/resources) webpage.

 ## Computer Extension Attributes